kankongmeng/reddit-loopback-angular/README.md

 * Always return a list of top 20 topics (sorted by upvotes, descending) on the homepage.
 * Design an in-memory data structure (shared by the same process as your application).
 * Code comments and documentation: For the key functionalities.
-* Implemented Karma-Jasmine TDD and BDD test.
+* Implemented Karma-Jasmine TDD and BDD (Auto Unit Test).
 * Responsive bootstrap design.
 * Code follow ESLint standards.
-* Implemented webpack-merge production enviroment setup.
+* Use webpack-merge for easily switching environment between production and development.
 * Support API explorer with Loopback Framework.
 * Support search post by title.
 (AngularJS)
 * Support filter by votes, title(A-Z), date.
 (AngularJS)